Mitsu66/seocmder/README.md

 seocmder spin masterspin.txt spins.txt -limit=50
 ```

-**limit** is the max percent of similarity accepted for your spins.
+**limit** is the maximum percent of similarity accepted for your spins.

 You can see the help with this command :